reactvideoeditor/clippkit/README.md

 # Clippkit

-## Adding a New Component: A Cookbook Guide
+## Adding a New Component: A Cookbook Guide.

 Think of this documentation site like a **Cookbook**, and you want to add a new **Recipe** (your UI component).
 Here's how the different parts work together and the steps to add your own: